tc39/proposal-decimal/README.md

 - a single NaN value--distinct from the built-in `NaN` of JS.
 The difference between quiet and singaling NaNs will be collapsed into a single (quiet) Decimal NaN.
 - positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.
+- negative zero (`-0`) is a distinct value from positive zero, mirroring IEEE 754 and JavaScript's `Number`; the two compare as equal.

+These special values are exposed as ordinary Decimal values rather than causing exceptions, so that computation can continue in exceptional conditions.

 Decimal canonicalizes when converting to strings and after performing arithmetic operations.
 This means that Decimals do not expose information about trailing zeroes.
 Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2.
 This is a deliberate omission from the capabilities defined by IEEE 754 Decimal128: trailing zeroes are display precision, not arithmetic, and tracking them is precisely the job of [Amount](https://github.com/tc39/proposal-amount).
 (Relatedly, the [keep trailing zeroes proposal](https://github.com/tc39/proposal-intl-keep-trailing-zeros), now at Stage 3, ensures that `Intl` does not silently strip trailing zeroes when formatting digit strings.)